mlaursen/react-md/packages/button/README.md

 </tr>
 <tr>
 <td><code>rmd-btn-hover-background-color</code></td>
-<td>The background color to apply when a button is hovered. this will be applied in the <code>::after</code>
+<td>The background color to apply when a button is hovered.
+This will be applied in the <code>::after</code>
 pseudo element so it is recommended to be either black or white with an opacity applied.</td>
 </tr>
 <tr>